Milan-Sanremo Preview

 The Course

-The same and why change a winning formula.
-If some races keep adding more climbs or cobbles, the balance here feels perfect as it theoretically allows everyone a shot at glory, from grand tour winners to sprinters this century.
+The same and why change a winning formula?
+While some races keep adding more climbs or cobbles, the balance here feels perfect as it theoretically allows everyone a shot at glory, it’s gone to grand tour winners and sprinters this century.
 But of late the race has excluded the pure sprinters, it is probably beyond the reach of a Mark Cavendish today, or Tim Merlier were he to start today.

 There’s 125km on the Pianura Padana, past rice fields and across the plains to Ovada.
 Here the Turchino pass starts.
-The race takes the old road up and the average gradient is a measly 1.5% and for proof of the gentle slope a railway runs alongside most of it.
+The race takes the old road up and the average gradient is a measly 1.5% if you like your stats, if you prefer anecdotes a regular railway runs alongside.
 But there are some steeper moments and at it kicks up at the top.

 Once on the coastal road there’s often a last moment to go back to the team car or stop by the road to remove clothing.
 There’s 80km to the first of the three capi, the capes where the road rises away from the beaches to tackle headlands.
 Positioning counts here as riders jostle for position and use up energy.
 The third one, the Capo Berta is the hardest, over a kilometre at 7-8%.
 There’s only 10km to the Cipressa.